-Spheria Asset Management Pty Ltd ABN 42 611 081 326, ('Spheria'), the Corporate Authorised Representative 1240979 of Pinnacle Investment Management Limited (AFSL 322140), is the investment manager of Spheria Emerging Companies Limited ABN 84 621 402 588 ('SEC' or the 'Company').
-While SEC and Spheria believe the information contained in this communication is based on reliable information, no warranty is given as to its accuracy and persons relying on this information do so at their own risk.
-Subject to any liability which cannot be excluded under the relevant laws, Spheria and SEC disclaim all liability to any person relying on the information contained in this communication in respect of any loss or damage (including consequential loss or damage), however caused, which may be suffered or arise directly or indirectly in respect of such information.
-Any opinions and forecasts reflect the judgment and assumptions of Spheria and its representatives on the basis of information at the date of publication and may later change without notice.
-Disclosure contained in this communication is for general information only and was prepared for multiple distribution.
+Spheria and Pinnacle Fund Services Limited believe the information contained in this communication is reliable, however, no warranty is given as to its accuracy and persons relying on this information do so at their own risk.
+To the extent permitted by law, Spheria and Pinnacle Fund Services Limited disclaim all liability to any person relying on the information in respect of any loss or damage (including consequential loss or damage) however caused, which may be suffered or arise directly or indirectly in respect of such information contained in this communication.
+This communication is for general information only.
 The information is not intended as a securities recommendation or statement of opinion intended to influence a person or persons in making a decision in relation to investment.
-The information in this communication has been prepared without taking account of any person's objectives, financial situation or needs.
-Persons considering action on the basis of information in this communication are to contact their financial adviser for individual advice in the light of their particular circumstances.
-Past performance is not a reliable indicator of future performance.
-Unless otherwise specified, all amounts are in Australian Dollars (AUD).
-Unauthorised use, copying, distribution, replication, posting, transmitting, publication, display, or reproduction in whole or in part of the information contained in this communication is prohibited without obtaining prior written permission from SEC and Spheria.
+It has been prepared without taking account of any person's objectives, financial situation or needs.
+Any person considering action on the basis of this communication must seek individual advice relevant to their particular circumstances and investment objectives.